brainthinks/halo_pc_on_linux/README.md

 1. Click the "New" button at the bottom left
 1. This will bring up a dialog box - click "Next"
 1. Ensure "32 bits windows installation" is highlighted, then click "Next"
-1. Find the latest version of wine staging from the list (which is probably all the way at the bottom), click it, then click "Next"
+1. Find the latest version of wine 3.x (such as `3.5`) from the list (which is probably all the way at the bottom), click it, then click "Next"
 1. Type a name for this virtual drive - I used "halo_pc", then click "Next"
 1. The virtual drive will now go through the setup steps.
 You may be prompted a few times to take an action.
 Anytime you are prompted, choose the affirmative option.
 Here are a few examples:
     * "Wine Mono Installer" - click "Install"